dasmith/IsisWorld/README.md

-**To download the latest compilations of IsisWorld, go to [http://web.media.mit.edu/~dustin/isisworld](http://web.media.mit.edu/~dustin/isisworld)**
+**To download the latest IsisWorld executables, go to [http://web.media.mit.edu/~dustin/isisworld](http://web.media.mit.edu/~dustin/isisworld)**

 # To Do List

   - build tool for normalizing the position and rotations for objects.
-  - UI triggered exit should first kill xmlrpc (and join thread?) before shutting down
   - Loading and running [IsisScenarios](#IsisScenarios) files:
     - buttons for starting a task, running a training and test scenario
     - recording statistics about the task: how many steps since it started, state of task (failed/completed/ongoing)
     - displaying state of task in the menu
   - documenting a skeleton generator file with all possible superclass attributes, so that other people can work on the project by adding / describing models.
-  - fix problem of dynamically loading scenario files in panda3d packages.
   - separating actions from the `main.py` as a different data structure in a different file.
   - IsisEvent class
   - Storing and resuming game states
   - UI overhaul: clean up, make UI much more thin.
   - re-write layout managers
+  - UI triggered exit should first kill xmlrpc (and join thread?) before shutting down

 ## Model adding tool